wp-plugins/ank-prism-for-wp/readme.txt

 = Did you test it with old version of WordPress ? =

-No, tested with v4.0 (latest as of now) only.
+No, tested with v4.0+ (latest as of now) only.
 So i recommend you to upgrade to latest WordPress today.
 I believe that it will work with older versions too.

-= Can i modify this plugin ? =

-Yes you can change the plugin code.
-But you can't make money by selling this.
-You can ask for donation.

 = Have u changed anything in Prism source file =